 On December 14, 2020, the FDA granted us BTD for the IO102-IO103 cancer vaccine in combination with pembrolizumab for the treatment of patients with unresectable or metastatic melanoma based on data from the Phase 1/2 clinical trial, MM1636.
 A BTD enables us to solicit more frequent and intensive guidance from the FDA as to how to conduct an efficient development program for IO102-IO103.
 The MM1636 trial was an investigator-initiated, single-arm Phase 1/2 trial of 30 anti PD-1/PD-L1 naïve patients with metastatic melanoma receiving IO102-IO103 and nivolumab, an anti-PD-1 monoclonal antibody.
-In this trial, investigators initially observed an ORR of 80% (24 out of 30 patients); however, 2 of 24 patients in which a response was observed progressed before subsequent radiological confirmation, which resulted in a confirmed ORR of 73% based on RECIST 1.1.
-Of these 80% responders, 50% achieved a complete response (CR), or complete elimination of their tumors.
+In this trial, investigators initially observed an ORR of 80% (24 out of 30 patients); however, 2 of 24 patients in which a response was observed progressed before subsequent radiological confirmation, which resulted in a and confirmed best ORR of 73% based on RECIST 1.1.
+Of these 80% responders, 50% of patients achieved a complete response (CR), or complete elimination of their tumors.
+Overall safety and tolerability of the combination was favorable, with no significant added systemic toxicity from what has been reported with nivolumab alone.
 While a total of five patients (17%) experienced a treatment-related high-grade adverse event (grade 3-5), and 17% discontinued treatment with both nivolumab and IO102-IO103, data from this trial suggests a manageable tolerability profile for patients.
 In addition, we have observed treatment-induced infiltration of CD3+/CD8+ T cells into the tumor site in responding patients and detected IO102 and/or IO103-specific T cells in tumors after treatment in correlative biomarker data where this was analyzed.
-Consistent with the earlier reported data, with an additional 15 months of patient follow-up, results from a new the January 5, 2023 data cut as published in the May 2023 Journal for ImmunoTherapy of Cancer for the MM1636 Phase 1/2 study of IO102-IO103 in combination with nivolumab for metastatic melanoma continue to be encouraging.
-As of that data cut-off, 30 PD-1 naïve patients were enrolled with a minimum follow-up time of 49.8 months.
+Consistent with the earlier reported data, with an additional 15 months of patient follow-up, results from the January 5, 2023 data cut as published in the May 2023 Journal for ImmunoTherapy of Cancer for the MM1636 Phase 1/2 from this study of IO102-IO103 in combination with nivolumab for metastatic melanoma continue to be encouraging.
+As of that data cut-off date, 30 PD-1 naïve patients were enrolled with a minimum follow-up time of 49.8 months.
 Median OS was not reached, median PFS was 25.5 months, and 50% of patients (15/30) achieved a CR, or complete disappearance of their tumors and the ORR was 80% (73% confirmed ORR per RECIST 1.1).
-Patients who were anti-PD-1 antibody refractory therapy resistant and enrolled in cohort B in this study had no response to therapy, which we believe shows that our vaccine works best in front-line metastatic melanoma patients, as we expected in this setting.
+Patients who were anti-PD-1 antibody therapy resistant and enrolled in cohort B in this study had no response to therapy, which we believe shows that our vaccine works best in front-line metastatic melanoma patients, as we expected in this setting.